MM263/mm263-portfolio/content/blog/case-study-checkout/index.md

 ---
-title: 'UX↑: Checkout by yosifqassim'
+title: 'UX↑: Checkout Redesign'
 date: '2019-02-21T22:40:34.169Z'
 spoiler: Is it a radio button or a checkbox though?
 ---

 import CreditCardForm from '../../../src/components/CreditCardForm.js';

 Hi!
-In UX↑ series I am trying to level up↑ my UX skills by upgrading designs and taking notes on my thought process.
+In UX↑ series I am trying to level up↑ my UX skills by upgrading designs while describing my thought process.

 Today I'll be taking on [/u/yosifqassim](https://www.reddit.com/user/yosifqassim)'s design of a checkout.
 Take a look!